joshuadavidthomas/docs2markdown/README.md

 #### `convert_file`

-The `convert_file` function takes an HTML file patn and returns the converted Markdown as a string.
+The `convert_file` function takes an HTML file path and returns the converted Markdown as a string.
 This gives you full control over what to do with the output.

 **`convert_file(html_file: Path, doc_type: DocType = DocType.DEFAULT, format: Format = Format.GHFM) -> str`**